jlambert23/cop4331-large/README.md

 # cop4331-large

 #1) open terminal

-#2) run "chmod 400 mypem.pem" //this will make sure the .pem file is private
+#2) run "chmod 400 POOPGROUP.pem" //this will make sure the .pem file is private

-#3) ssh -i POOPGROUP.pem ubuntu@ec2-18-188-148-0.us-east-2.compute.amazonaws.com //ubutntu is the default login, the server address is after the @
+#3) ssh -i POOPGROUP.pem ubuntu@ec2-18-188-148-0.us-east-2.compute.amazonaws.com

 #You should be greeted to the server.
 Ubuntu is the root user.
 There is no password for the root user.